 INFO: New Hampshire State Parks; AMC’s Best Day Hikes in the White Mountains (AMC Books); White Mountain Guide, 30th ed.
 (AMC Books)

 Crawford Notch, N.H.

-Mount Jackson is one of the rare 4,000-footers that provides breathtaking winter views from a summit that can be reached by outdoor enthusiasts of all skill levels.
-Follow Webster–Jackson Trail from its trailhead on Route 302 in Crawford Notch, veering left onto the Jackson Branch when the trail splits at 1.4 miles.
+Mount Jackson (4,052 feet) provides breathtaking winter views from a summit that can be reached from a trailhead near AMC’s Highland Center in Crawford Notch.
+Follow Webster–Jackson Trail, veering left onto the Jackson Branch when the trail splits at 1.4 miles.
+Several steep sections on the ascent require aggressive traction on your snowshoes or, if the trail is packed, microspikes.
 If it’s a clear day, enjoy views of the southern Presidential Range.
-From Jackson’s summit, follow the AT past AMC’s Mizpah Spring Hut (closed in winter) and return to Route 302 via Crawford Path.
+From Jackson’s summit, follow the AT past AMC’s Mizpah Spring Hut (closed in winter) and return to Route 302 via a gradual descent on Crawford Path.